MushroomObserver/mushroom-observer/doc/glosssary.md

 ## Glossary Searches

-The Glossary can be searched via the
+The Glossary can be searched via the search bar at the top of the screen.
+Searches do not require and exact match.
+They will return a list of all Glossary Terms matching the search criteria.